 Pitching to brand partners using Tubular’s V30

 “If you’re able to make people watch your content consistently over 30 days, that’s the best evidence of your quality.”

-Because Tubular’s V30 is cross-comparable, First Media uses it to prove their effectiveness relative to the competition.
+First Media uses the V30 measurement across market to compare its success to its competitors.
 “With this data, we don’t have to compliment ourselves.
 We can prove that our videos are performing the best relative to our direct competition,” said Oranim.
-All they have to do is just show brands they are pitching their V30 to competitive sets in each vertical and let the data speak for itself.
+When pitching to new brands or benchmarking success with current partnerships, First Media presents its V30 against competitive sets in each vertical.